It's the One, but embiggened

 The One Max will debut with HTC Sense 5.5 on Android 4.3, which adds a few tweaks to Blinkfeed in addition to other minor changes.

-While there's no specific price or release date for the time being, we're told that the One Max will hit shelves from mid-end of October, so not too long to wait for gadgeteers looking for a super-sized One.
+While there's no specific price or release date for the time being, we're told that the One Max will hit shelves by the end of this week, so not too long to wait for gadgeteers looking for a super-sized One.